unfoldingWord/translationCore/README.md

 - first time do: `npm run load-apps`
 - launch app by: `npm i --legacy-peer-deps && npm run start-debug`
 - open chrome to url `chrome://inspect/#devices`
-- if you do not see under remote target `electron/js2c/browser_init` and an `inspect` link, make sure `Discover network targets` is selected and click `Configure` button.
+- if you do not see under remote target `electron/js2c/browser_init` add an `inspect` link, make sure `Discover network targets` is selected and click `Configure` button.
 Make sure `localhost:5656` is added under `Target discovery settings` and click `Done`.
 - Under remote target `electron/js2c/browser_init` click on `inspect` link.
+- You will need to add the folder that contains the translationCore source files to the workspace.
+Then you can use control-P or command-P to search for and open source files and set breakpoints.
+  - the electronite app initialization code is in `electronite/index.js`
+  - the app UI startup code is in `pages/app.js` but cannot debug with this method, but will have to use debugger in the app and do a reload.